La Roussille - Marais Poitevin

 Not to miss

-- Donjon de Niort: exterior visit and panorama from around the castle.
+- Donjon de Niort — exterior visit and panorama over the Sèvre.

-- Musée Bernard d’Agesci: art and natural history collections.
+- Musée Bernard d’Agesci — art and natural science collections.

-- Marais Poitevin (Coulon nearby): boarding points to discover the « Green Venice ».
+- Marais Poitevin (Coulon) — boarding points for boat trips in the Green Venice.